Abishek-2425/namescout/README.md

 This tool performs a lightweight check against PyPI’s JSON metadata URLs:

 * If the endpoint returns **404**, the name is **not taken**
+* A **200** means the name is already published
-* Any other response means the name exists or the server is unreachable
+* Any network or server issue is reported as `"error"`

-This keeps the tool fast, predictable, and convenient during package creation.
+This keeps the tool fast, predictable, and convenient during package creation or CI validation.

 ---